philiplowney/deleteall-bug-spring-data-jpa/readme.md

-# Spring DATA JPA Bug: deleteAll() failing for Entities with Composite Primary Keys
+# Spring Data JPA Bug: deleteAll() failing for Entities with Composite Primary Keys

 ## Outline
-We are unable to use the CrudRepository.deleteAll() method for some entities using a composite Primary Key.
+We are unable to use the CrudRepository.deleteAll() method for an entity.
 We are using the following dependencies:
 ```
         <spring.version>6.0.10</spring.version>
         <spring-data-jpa.version>3.1.1</spring-data-jpa.version>